jaykobi/EasyAdminBundle/doc/filters.rst

 * ``TextFilter``: applied by default to string/text fields.
 It's rendered as a ``<select>`` list with the condition (contains/not contains/etc.) and an ``<input>`` or ``<textarea>`` to define the comparison value.
+* ``NestedFilter``: allow you to define a filter for a nested property (with "dot notation"). it's rendered as the wrapped filter should be.

 Custom Filters
 --------------